Gunfight at the O.K. Corral: Weapons carried by the Cowboys

-Frank McLaury was also armed with a Colt Frontier 1873 revolver in .44-40 caliber, which was recovered by laundryman Fallehy on the street about 5 ft from his body with two rounds remaining in it.
+Frank McLaury was also armed with a Colt Frontier Six-Shooter in .44-40 caliber, which was recovered by laundryman Fallehy on the street about 5 ft from his body with two rounds remaining in it.
 Fallehy placed it next to Frank's body before he was moved to the Harwood house.
 Dr. Mathews laid Frank's revolver on the floor while he examined Billy and Tom.
-Cowboy witness Wes Fuller said he saw Frank in the middle of the street shooting a revolver and trying to remove a Winchester rifle from the scabbard on his horse.
+Cowboy witness Wes Fuller said he saw Frank in the middle of the street shooting a revolver and trying to remove a Winchester Rifle from the scabbard on his horse.
 The two Model 1873 rifles were still in the scabbards on Frank and Tom McLaury's horses when they were found after the gunfight.
-If, as was customary, Frank carried only five rounds, then he had fired only three shots.
+If, as was customary, Frank carried only five rounds in his revolver, then he had fired only three shots.